-Oil prices increased in 2021 and the first part of 2022 following an extended period of depressed pricing primarily due to the COVID-19 pandemic.
-It is unclear whether prices will level out or decline further in 2023.
-Low oil and gas prices on production from the Underlying Properties could cause (i) a reduction in the amount of net proceeds to which the Trust is entitled, which could materially reduce or completely eliminate the amount of cash available for distribution to Trust unitholders and (ii) a reduction in the amount of oil and natural gas that are economic to produce from the Underlying Properties.
+Low oil and gas prices received for production from the Underlying Properties could cause (i) a reduction in the amount of net proceeds to which the Trust is entitled, which could materially reduce or completely eliminate the amount of cash available for distribution to Trust unitholders and (ii) a reduction in the amount of oil and natural gas that are economic to produce from the Underlying Properties.

-2023 Recap and 2024 Outlook
+2024 Recap and 2025 Outlook

-In 2023, Boaz Energy participated in non-operated drilling and recompletion projects, waterflood conformance and reactivations in Terry, Coke, and Crane Counties.
+In 2024, Boaz Energy participated in non-operated drilling and recompletion projects, waterflood conformance and reactivations in Terry, Coke, Glasscock, and Crane Counties.
 Boaz Energy completed reentry projects in the Permian Abo and Permian Shelf areas, maintained waterflood operations where prudent, and did necessary repairs to bring wells back to production.